2021 Tenere 700: 3 year Review

 The oem muffler is a baffled multi-chamber design with internal spark arrestor that actually flows reasonably well, but is heavy, fugly & epa tuned for sanitized loudness & sound quality that has spawned a healthy aftermarket of low & high mount designs using the oem exhaust hanger & designs that completely relocate the mid-pipe & muffler higher & tucked in close to the frame & body panels.
 The catalytic converter, which is integrated into the oem header (under the engine on Euro 4 bikes 2019-2022/23 depending on market & in front of the motor on Euro 5 2023/24+ bikes depending on market), is the most restrictive exhaust component & generates very high temperatures, so some opt to replace the header with a cat free design.
 Note that most decat headers are not homologated & sold only for off-road/race use.
 See my exhaust blog post here & MIVV Dakar post here

-Changes in just air filter & muffler do not require a flash as they usually do not alter fueling beyond the parameters of the oem ecu programming, however, a flash is recommended for correcting fuel & ignition mapping issues related to epa tuning, particularly with removal of the airbox snorkel, catalytic converter or significant alterations to the intake system & motor internals.
-Note that modification/removal of oem emissions equipment, catalytic converter & ecu flashes will violate emission laws in most jurisdictions.
+Changes in just air filter & muffler do not require a flash as they usually do not alter fueling beyond the parameters of the oem ECU programming, however, a flash is recommended for correcting fuel & ignition mapping issues related to epa tuning, particularly with removal of the airbox snorkel, catalytic converter or significant alterations to the intake system & motor internals.
+Note that modification/removal of oem emissions equipment, catalytic converter & ECU flashes will violate emission laws in most jurisdictions.

 Final Thoughts

-Most other ADV bikes offer more features, some higher performance & better components, others are more suited to a particular type of riding, but few can match the T7s broad duality & range of off-road/road prowess, overall capability, price point, reliability & owner experience.
+Many other ADV bikes offer more features, some higher performance & better components, others are more suited to a particular type of riding, but few can match the T7s broad duality & range of off-road/road prowess, overall capability, price point, reliability & owner experience.
 The twin cylinder mid sized ADV segment gets more crowded every year with bikes predominantly evolved from street bikes...the T7 is one of the newer breeds designed from concept with a dedicated platform specifically for this market segment.
 Here's a sampling of some of the competition:

 • If imitation is the best form of flattery then Aprilia's Tuareg 660 leads the clone wars with a similar focus more feature laden bike that bests the T7 in several specifications, but lacks Yamaha's reputation & dealer network, at least in Canada & the USA.